patri0t86/ACManager/README.md

 ## Usage

-1. Use the ACManager Decal plugin to easily edit the portal mapping to your characters.
+1. Use the ACManager plugin to easily edit the portal mapping to your characters.
-   1. This can be found under the "Portal Bot" tab.
+   1. This can be accessed by checking the "Portal Bot" check box on the "Controls" tab.
+Pressing this check box does **not** start the bot.
-2. Once your ties are set up for each character, type `/acm start` and the bot will begin.
+2. Once your ties are set up for each character, type `/acm start` and the bot will start.
 3. To stop your bot, type `/acm stop` or completely close your client.

 ## Assumptions